htool-ddm/htool_documentation/docs/source/introduction/hmatrix.rst

-.. _sec_hierarchical_matrices:
 Hierarchical matrices
 #####################

-We give here a quick overview on hierarchical matrices, and we refer to :cite:t:`Hackbusch2016,Bebendorf2008,Boerm2003` for a detailed presentation.
+We give here a quick overview on hierarchical matrices, and we refer to :footcite:cts:`Hackbusch2016,Bebendorf2008,Boerm2003` for a detailed presentation.
+The presentation and figures are taken from :footcite:t:`Marchand2020SMB`.

 Low-rank compression
 ====================